 Surrogacy can be a life-changing gift.
 It is a beautiful way to help others enjoy the blessings of parenthood.
 It can be a great solution for those struggling to become parents.

-The Law Center has been handling surrogacies for nearly 20 years.
-One of the firm’s founders, Lynn J. Bodi, is a national leader in this area of law, having co-founded and operated a surrogacy coordinating program for years before selling it in 2017.
+The Law Center has been handling surrogacies for over 20 years.
+One of the firm’s founders, Lynn J. Bodi, is a national leader in this area of law, having co-founded and operated a surrogacy coordinating program for 15 years before selling it in 2017.
 She has also helped to draft proposed legislation for surrogacy in Wisconsin and a national ethics code for surrogacy and adoption lawyers.
 She has also acted as an expert witness in a Wisconsin Supreme Court case addressing health insurance coverage for surrogates.
 We are very proud of Lynn’s leadership in this area of law.
+Her work as a surrogacy lawyer has been instrumental for many couples as they begin their surrogacy journey.

-We offer free initial consultations in this area of law and can help answer the following questions about surrogacy in Wisconsin:
+We offer free and timely initial consultations in this area of law and can help answer the following questions about surrogacy in Wisconsin:

 - Is surrogacy legal in Wisconsin?